 Before you see anything, you smell it!
 MM-mmm-mm!
-Fresh roasted popcorn.
+Freshly roasted popcorn.
 Just before you catch yourself drooling, your eyes will turn as wide as saucers when the giant red, white and blue circus tent comes into view.

-The main attraction is the world famous Wyandot Popcorn Museum.
+The main attraction is the world-famous Wyandot Popcorn Museum.
 It’s the largest on the planet and only one of two in the country.
 It just so happens that the other one is also in Ohio.
 Go figure.

 The bright and colorful circus tent puts everyone in a festive mood.
-Then you see these fascinating nickel plated contraptions that look more like priceless pieces of art.
+Then you see these fascinating nickel-plated contraptions that look more like priceless pieces of art.
 But its art that moves.
 Careful, the intricate interlinking parts of these unique machines will mesmerize you.
 So will the craftsmanship.

-Imagine a steam whistle blowing.
+Imagine steam whistleblowing.